-It’s rarely the case that a crack in a hot tub shell would lead to leaks, especially if your hot tub shell is a modern model made of acrylic.
+It’s rarely the case that a crack in the spa shell would lead to large leaks, especially if your hot tub shell is a modern model made of acrylic.

 But it happens.
 So, after checking the aforementioned parts, that could be the reason.
 You may carefully run your finger over the shell to find out if there are cracks.